- Search The Registry

 The twins were sold to South Carolinian John C. Pervis at ten months of age.
 Pervis and McKay reached an agreement where Pervis exhibited the girls for pay and then paid a percentage to McKay.
 Fourteen months after the original sale, they were sold to a showman, Brower, who had the backing of a wealthy merchant named Joseph Pearson Smith.
 Brower exhibited the twins at North Carolina's first state fair in 1853.
 They were called "freaks of nature."

-The North Carolina State Fair was a success for Brower and the Carolina Twins, however.
+However, the North Carolina State Fair was a success for Brower and the Carolina Twins.
 Brower was cheated by a Texas adventurer, who offered land worth an estimated $45,000 as a purchase price for the twins.
-Brower accepted, sent the twins on to the Texan, and then waited several days for the deeds before realizing he had been tricked.
+Brower accepted, sent the twins to the Texan, and waited several days for the deeds before realizing he had been tricked.
 Brower returned to North Carolina to relate the loss to Joseph Pearson Smith.
 Since Brower was left destitute, Smith was given the promissory note and was now the owner of the Carolina Twins.
 Several managers handled Millie and Christine before being reclaimed by Smith in Britain in 1857.

 Before their emancipation, the girls had been shown in fairs and freak shows in several U.S. cities and Canada.
-Smith traveled to Britain to collect the girls with him their mother, Monemia.
+Smith traveled to Britain to collect the girls from their mother, Monemia.
 He and his wife provided the twins with an education and taught them to speak five languages, dance, play music, and sing.
 During their time in Britain, they met Queen Victoria.
 The Emancipation Proclamation ended their slave status, and they were no longer anyone's property.
-For the rest of the century, the twins enjoyed a successful career as "The Two-Headed Nightingale" and appeared with the Ringling Bros.
+The twins enjoyed a successful career as "The Two-Headed Nightingale" for the rest of the century and appeared with the Ringling Bros.
 Barnum & Bailey circus.